Quarterly Provider Updates

 - New/Revised manual instructions

 CMS regulations establish or modify the way CMS administers its programs.
 CMS' regulations may impact providers or suppliers of services or the individuals enrolled or entitled to benefits under CMS programs.
+Regulations that CMS plans to publish within the upcoming year can be found on OMB’s Unified Agenda web site.

 CMS generally limits the number of days it publishes regulations and notices in the "Federal Register" to the fourth Friday of each month.
 By limiting the number of days that it publishes regulations and notices, CMS hopes to add an element of predictability to its communications with the public and reduce the time it takes for the public to research changes.
 Some of our regulatory work, however, is mandated by specific statutory publication dates, and CMS will continue to comply with the statutory requirements.